Car Insurance Discounts

 Loyalty discount

-Insurance companies fight to keep their business by offering loyalty discounts to faithful customers.
-While some providers like Geico refer to their multi-car and bundling discounts as loyalty discounts, we have seen other companies reward people who stay with the same carrier for a long time.
-This discount doesn't necessarily come in the usual form as a rate reduction, but it could be more rewarding in the long run.
+Many insurance companies fight to keep their customers by offering loyalty discounts.
+While some companies like Geico refer to their multicar and bundling discounts as loyalty discounts, other companies reward people who stay with them for a long time.
+This discount doesn't always result in lower rates, but it could be more rewarding in the long run.
+You may get benefits like a dedicated customer service line with shorter wait times or accident forgiveness.

-For example, Progressive has a tiered loyalty rewards program that honors fifth-year customers with one large accident forgiveness and distinguished customer service.
+Progressive has a tiered loyalty program that gives fifth-year customers large accident forgiveness for one accident and faster customer service.
+Drivers could save up to 20% on liability and collision rates after an accident.

 ---|---|---|---|